 Much has been said about the hospital bag.
 The good news— you're packing for a few days, not backpacking Mt.
 Everest.
+We think weekend duffle bag, not a huge rolling suitcase!
 You should know you'll get a ton of stuff at the hospital—for you and the baby— so you won't need much more than the basics.
 I vividly recall a nurse suggesting to wait until you're in labor to pack it as it gives you something to focus on.
 Whether you're a two-months-before-the-due-date kind of packer or grab-as-you-go on your way out the door, we've rounded up the best things to bring with you.
 We're sharing our top recommendations of what to bring... and what to leave at home.

 Pro Tip: Check with the hospital if they have wifi, confirm the visitor policy, and find out if you can tour the maternity floor in advance.
 Some hospitals limit how many bags you can bring in, so double check!